dpjanes/homestar-denon-avr/README.md

 * set volume, band, and on (power)
 * get same
-* connect to Denon AVR using specified prot
+* connect to Denon AVR using specified host
-* connect to Denon AVR by mDNS / Bounjour discovery
+* connect to Denon AVR by mDNS / Bounjour discovery (default)

 ## Parameters

 If you want to add more controls, it should be fairly straight forward.
 See the <a href="docs">docs</a> folder.

-### Push / controls

 * <code>volume</code>: number between 0 and 1
 * <code>band</code>: Denon AVR "Select Input" band (see below)
 * <code>on</code>: true or false

+e.g.

+    {
+        "volume": 0.18,
+        "band": "MEDIA",
+        "on": true
+    }

 ### Bands